kaga/kaga.github.io/debugging-teams/_drafts/2021-04-28-Debugging-Team.md

+## Software Development is a Creative Process

+- A form of writing
+- Apart from functioning software,
+- There are techniques to drive better design
+- Documenting

-## One is The Loneliest Number
+## Software Development is a Team Sport

+A software program itself is not a product, a product involves much greater complexity [^1]

+There are engineering manager, product owner, marketing
+They are included in the bus factor scale

 ## Build a Supertstar Team, ~Not Team of Superstars~

-Software development is a creative process

-Software development is a team sport

-everyone
-include Product Owner, Engineering Manager

-You will soon be amazed

-**H**umility **R**espect **T**rust - The Three Pillars

-2 of 3 are bad

-Insecurity

-Takes a long time to build
+- to hire a bunch of 10x developer / genius developer

+- but I think the culture and culture fit matters more may be an indivual task would take fast to complete

+but a superstar team with **H**umility **R**espect **T**rust will Ultimately produce overall a better results

+The Three Pillars, it cannot pick 2 and expect it will stay upright securely

+Such environment are not created overnight
 Need emotionally invested

+protect your team from all the storm leaving the curtain open so they aware the storm exist walking with them once in a while with an umbellra to get some goceries

 ## Effective

 - Standup ( don't be a cult )
 - 3 point to actions
 - Meetings

----

 ## Reference